 Homeowners in Will County who have been served a foreclosure summons receive a form explaining the mediation program along with the summons.

 Anyone receiving a foreclosure summons for a residential mortgage foreclosure filed in the Will County Circuit Court after August 1, 2010 may participate in the program.
 Commercial foreclosures are not eligible.

 The mediation program is free of charge for the borrowers.
 (An additional $150 fee is charged to the lender for every foreclosure filed in the county to cover the costs of the program.)

-Even though participating in the Cook County or Will County foreclosure mediation program does not guarantee that you can avoid foreclosure, it doesn't hurt to participate in the programs.
+Even though participating in a foreclosure mediation program does not guarantee that you can avoid foreclosure, it doesn't hurt to participate in the programs.
 No court action will be taken against you while the mediation process is ongoing and the lender may be more likely to agree to a nonforeclosure solution at a mediation than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.

 To find further information on foreclosure mediation programs in Illinois, visit www.IllinoisLegalAid.org.